 7The study cited analyses the French ballot system for presidential elections (in a comparative study with local DREs).
 It is designed to be simple, with a single race, and instead of putting a check-mark for the candidate of their choice, voters take a piece of paper with the name of the candidate and insert it into an envelope (while in a privacy booth).
-They then have to sign the voter rolls as they insert the envelope in the ballot box.
-The multiple checks at each step also happen with the counting, with the name on each ballot being read out and checked by two different officials, under supervision of representatives from the different parties [Min20].
+They then sign the voter rolls as they insert the envelope in the ballot box.
+Multiple checks at each step also happen with the counting, with the name on each ballot being read out and checked by two officials, under supervision of representatives from the different parties [13].
 Despite those redundancies, errors still happen: the study found discrepancies between the number of votes cast and the number of signatures on voter rolls, averaging between 0.08% and 0.32% when using paper ballots, with errors reported in 9.7% of polling offices.

-$^{^{8}}$ Residual votes correspond to the proportion of overvotes and undervotes, which vary by state and technology used, and are often used to analyse effects of technological change.
+8Residual votes correspond to the proportion of overvotes and undervotes for the first race on a ballot.
+These are often used to analyse effects of technological change.

-$^{^{9}}$ For an example from the early 20th century, the French communists' reluctance to give women the right to vote was linked to a fear that they would follow the will of their husband or priest at the polling station, which would add votes for conservative parties [HK81].
+9For example from the early 20th century, the French communists' reluctance to give women the right to vote was linked to fear that they would follow the will of their husband or priest at the polling station, which would add votes for conservative parties [10].